sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

 Amazon S3 Integration via Access Key and Secret Key
 +++++++++++

-Fire Insights allows users to access files on S3.
+Sparkflows allows users to access files on S3.
 The steps involved are:

 #.
 Fulfill AWS Account Requirements